Daily lifeArif GüvençApr 1, 2026

 How to Open a Bank Account in Thailand?
 2026 Updated Guide

-If you have decided to live or stay long-term in Thailand, one of the first major costs you will encounter is ATM withdrawal fees.
-To avoid the 220 Baht deduction per transaction and to integrate into the local payment ecosystem via the QR code (PromptPay) system, having a Thai bank account is not a luxury but a necessity.
+If you've decided to live or stay long-term in Thailand, one of the first major costs you'll encounter will be ATM withdrawal fees.
+To avoid the 220 Baht deduction for each transaction and to integrate into the local payment ecosystem via the QR code (PromptPay) system, having a Thai bank account is not a luxury but a necessity.

 1. 🏦 Which Bank Should You Choose?